apache/incubator-quarks/DEVELOPMENT.md

 The top-level Gradle file is `edgent/build.gradle` and it contains several unique tasks:

+* `downloadWrapper` (default) : one-time bootstrap processing for use when building from a source release bundle
-* `assemble` (default) : Build all code and Javadoc into `build\distributions`.
+* `assemble` : Build all code and Javadoc into `build\distributions`.
 The build will fail on any code error or Javadoc warning or error.
 * `all` : Synonym for `assemble`
 * `build` : Essentially like "assemble test reports"
 * `clean` : Clean the project